Levels of Government & What They Do

 - To carry out the duties of the Head of Council under this or any other Act.

-- To perform duties of a member of council as outlined in the Municipal Act, 2001, Section 224.
+- To perform the duties of a member of council as outlined in the Municipal Act, 2001, Section 224.

 The Municipal Act, 2001, Section 224 identifies the

-role of council:
+role of Council:

 - To represent the public and to consider the well-being and interests of the municipality.